RealityETH/subjectivocracy/docs/medium.md

 * If people are depending on a single daily bundle from Reality Keys, break it on purpose without warning to see if they can fix it
 * Build an inter-branch market allowing people to query the most valuable branch and milk it for "objective" truth

 We need some help getting this done.
-Come and talk to us on our [TODO] channel.
+Come and talk to us on [our Gitter channel](https://gitter.im/realitykeys/token).

 ### Further reading: